 Poor humidity will also make it more difficult to maintain a comfortable interior temperature causing your furnace or forced-air system to do more work.
 As a result, you can expect increased heating bills if relative humidity levels aren’t efficiently maintained.

 So what do you do?

 Enter, the wonderful world of humidifiers!
 These lovely inventions will provide moisture for your environment, which is great if you are suffering from asthma or allergies, get that dreaded winter cold, or just want to breathe easier with a little moisture in the air.

 Now, there are several types of humidifiers and we will go through some of the more popular ones, so you can pick which one best suits your needs.
 Let’s get moist up in here!

 What type of Humidifier is best for my home?

 Portable units come in three general types: Warm Mist, Cool Mist, and Ultrasonic.
 The process they use differs, but they all add moisture to the air.
 Choosing between them is largely a matter of personal preference.
 The price ranges for these types stretch from $45 to $170.

 Make sure the model you choose is easy to clean.
 As we discovered in our clean-air tests, these humidifiers can harbour gross bacteria if not cleaned regularly.
 You’re going to want to clean these humidifiers with every single filling to maintain optimal air quality and minimize bacteria and airborne viruses.

 There is a 4th type, which requires far less maintenance and cleaning: a whole-house humidifier.
 In-duct or furnace humidifiers are the ideal choices if you have a forced-air heating system and want to humidify your entire home.
-They are tapped into the air ducts and plumbed into your home’s water supply, so they would require professional installation from ClearView Plumbing and Heating.
+They are tapped into the air ducts and plumbed into your home’s water supply, so they would require professional installation from ClearView Services.